 Faster development times means that code spends less time on someone's laptop.
 Working on this goal essentially means that changes are likely smaller and easier to review.
 Smaller, easier to review changes are more likely to get reviewed sooner as they aren't a large disruption to other team member's workflows.

 By making our changes smaller and faster to review, we're able to get feedback sooner - which is especially helpful if we're headed in the wrong direction.

 This also signals to other team members what you're working on and in which portion of the code - allowing the team to avoid nasty merge conflicts.

 Finally, faster development times help us reduce our engineering tendency to overthink, overbuild, and/or prematurely optimize code.
-All of these factors roll into the larger theme of decreasing Cycle Time.
+All of these factors roll into the larger theme of decreasing Change Lead Time.